milo2012/Social-Engineering-Toys/README.md

 # Social-Engineering-Toys
 Social Engineering Toys

+The script generates office documents (xls, doc and ppt) that includes VBA code that download and run the Invoke-Shellcode.ps1 (creates a meterpreter reverse shell back to server) when the victim enables Macro in the document.

 ```
 $  python injectShell.py -h
 usage: injectShell.py [-h] [-t T] [-o O] [-ip IP] [-port PORT]